Assasinphoenix/pyqt5-tutorial/spaceritem.rst

 SpacerItem
 ==========
 A SpacerItem provides a blank space in a layout.
+In most cases, the SpacerItem is not required as both the :doc:`boxlayout` and :doc:`gridlayout` containers provide spacing declarations.

 ===========
 Constructor